humphs078/pands-problem-sheet/README.md

 ### [Task 2 - Bank](task_2_bank.py)

-Week 2 task - script to enter two amounts in cents, add them and print out the total in human readable format.
+Week 2 task - script to enter two amounts in cents, add them and print out the total in human-readable format.
 The output has a euro sign in front of the total.
 Euros and cents are separated by a decimal point.

 Reflection - Challenge was to print euro total to 2 decimal places as a result of formatting.